Modify string by inserting characters such that every K-length substring consists of unique characters only

-Given a string S of size N consisting of K distinct characters and (N – K) ‘?’s, the task is to replace all ‘?’ with existing characters from the string such that every substring of size K has consists of unique characters only.
+Given string S of size N consisting of K distinct characters and (N – K) ‘?’s, the task is to replace all ‘?’ with existing characters from the string such that every substring of size K has consisted of unique characters only.
 If it is not possible to do so, then print “-1”.

 Input: S = “????abcd”, K = 4

 Replacing the 4 ‘?’s with “abcd” modifies string S to “abcdabcd”, which satisfies the given condition.

 Replacing S with ‘b’, S with ‘c’ and S with ‘a’ modifies string S to “bacbac”, which satisfies the given condition.

 Approach: The idea is based on the observation that in the final resultant string, each character must appear after exactly K places, like the (K + 1)th character must be the same as 1st, (K + 2)th character must be the same as 2nd, and so on.